Alicia Ping (R)

 Commissioner Ping’s personal accomplishments include: Appointment to the International Task Force Education Sub-Committee for the National League of Cities in 2000; Election to the National League of Cities Board of Directors in 2001; Served on the Board of Advisors for the Great Lakes Education Project in 2005 and on the National League of Cities Advisory Council from 2004 – 2010.
 Commissioner Ping has earned both Level I and II Education Awards from the Michigan Municipal League.
 Also, Commissioner Ping has prior political credentials from her 2004 candidacy for Michigan State Representative – 52nd District.

-Professionally, Commissioner Ping is a Named Account Manager with ForeSee.
+Professionally, Commissioner Ping is an Enterprise Account Manager with ForeSee.
 ForeSee is an international company headquartered in Ann Arbor.
 She is married to David Shand, her step-daughter, Mackenzie, is a student at Washington and Lee University and her step-son, Kevin plays hockey in the USHL for Cedar Rapids.

 Because of her diverse background and experience in a variety of local government settings, Commissioner Ping has been able to contribute to the Board of Commissioners and serve as an effective, prudent representative for the citizens of Washtenaw County.